 The two spent time after applications and interviews to use reflection techniques, which helped Martin work out what had gone well and what he could improve upon next time.

-Martin rediscovered his love of learning, was keen to partake in all opportunities on the programme and completed two external Level 2 courses for his own development.
+Martin soon rediscovered his love of learning, was keen to partake in all opportunities on the programme and completed two external Level 2 courses for his own development.

-Martin felt that his outlook changed after participating in Making a Difference.
-He realised what he initially thought wasn’t possible was actually achievable through hard work and commitment, and was not as difficult as he initially feared.
+He realised that he had underestimated his own potential.
+In fact, so much was actually possible through hard work and commitment, and not nearly as difficult as he initially feared.

 “I think the service I received from Kirsty has been wonderful.
 She listened to what I wanted to achieve and helped me in taking the steps to achieve them.
 I feel that it gave me the direction I needed and the programme and support has been fantastic.”